 Bellevue, WA 98004

-Redmond Town Center Skating Rink
+Redmond Town Center Synthetic Skating Rink

 Families living on the Eastside once again have another option to choose from this holiday season.
 The outdoor covered skating rink at Redmond Town Center will be up and running starting on Nov.
-23, making it the perfect compliment to your holiday shopping.
+29, making it the perfect complement to your holiday shopping.
 While you shop 'til you drop, your little skaters can whirl and twirl their cares away or practice their bunny hops on RTC's synthetic skating rink (think: no hazardous or harmful refrigeration gases needed, no ice re-surfacing machines required and no electricity required to maintain the surface).
 Keep in mind, the rink is geared towards kids ages 3 & older.

 Holiday Fun: In addition to skating, families can ring in the holiday season with a spirited ride on RTC's holiday train or mini horse carousel and enjoy visits with Santa and special story times.